talonmyburgh/BL-COSMIC-HighFreq-Search/filters/filter_descriptions.md

 2. Grouped by source.
 Grouped by frequency.
 Rejects groups where all hits have drift rate < 0.25Hz/s
 3. Grouped by source.
 Grouped by frequency.
 Rejects groups where all hits have drift rate < 2Hz/s
 4. Grouped by source.
 Grouped by frequency.
 Rejects groups with more than one frequency.
 The code keeps only unique (source, frequency) pairs (i.e., only one hit per frequency per source).
-5. Grouped by freuqency.
+5. Grouped by frequency.
 Rejects groups with more than one frequency.
 Not grouped by source like the previous instances and so makes the obsolete.
-Can run just from filter five.
+Can run just from filter 5 (makes prior obsolete).
 6. Rejects all hits with zero drift rate.
 7. Rejects all hits with SNR <= 10
 8. Rejects all hits with SNR >= 100